 A musician who is said to have "good chops" has good technique.
 "Chop building" is a term used to describe the honing and development of technique.

-A clef can be found on the music staff, and indicates the pitch in which the music is played.
+A clef can be found on the music staff and indicates the pitch in which the music is played.
 Common musical clefs include the bass clef and treble clef, and of particular interest to us is the percussion clef.
 The percussion clef consists of two vertical lines at the start of each line on the musical staff.
 You can see examples of this in our free videos - just look for the on-screen notation.

 A term normally used in the recording studio or live performance environment, referring to the metronome that keeps the drummer and/or band in close sync.
-The "click-track" is set at a pre-determined tempo, and is heard by the drummer and other musicians through a set of headphones or earpieces.
+The "click-track" is set at a pre-determined tempo and is heard by the drummer and other musicians through a set of headphones or earpieces.
 It is a useful tool to develop good timekeeping.

 See Time Signatures.

 See also cymbals.
-Crash cymbals typically vary in size from 14 inches up to 20 inches - the most common being 16 and 18 inches.
-Smaller diameter cymbals tend to be higher pitched, and larger diameter cymbals are lower pitched.
-They are usually hit following a drum fill (or “fill-in”) or to mark a part of the drum beat you wish to emphasize.
-They are particularly effective when hit at same time as the bass drum.
+Crash cymbals vary in size from 14 inches up to 20 inches - the most common being 16 and 18 inches.
+Smaller diameter cymbals tend to be higher-pitched, and larger diameter cymbals are lower-pitched.
+They are usually hit following a drum fill (or "fill-in") or to mark a part of the drumbeat you wish to emphasize.
+They are particularly effective when hit at the same time as the bass drum.